-We have pulled together a list of answers to questions we are being asked.
+This post compiles the answers to all the questions our accountancy students are frequently asking on our position during the Coronavirus pandemic.
 We hope you find them helpful, but if you are still unclear then please do call or email your local centre and we will chat this through with you.

-We are also running live webinars and Q&A sessions for employers and students over the coming weeks – you can register for these events here.
+We have also been running live webinars and Q&A sessions for employers and students – you can find out more here.

 Progress reviews will continue to be held with skills coaches, apprentices and line managers.
 Your skills coach will be in touch regarding remote meeting arrangements.